MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 - [Remove-CMTSStepRunPowerShellScript](/powershell/module/configurationmanager/remove-cmtssteprunpowershellscript)
 - [Set-CMTSStepRunPowerShellScript](/powershell/module/configurationmanager/set-cmtssteprunpowershellscript)

-> [!Note]
-> Use signed PowerShell scripts in Unicode format.
-ANSI format, which is the default, doesn't work with this step.

 ### Properties for Run PowerShell Script

 On the **Properties** tab for this step, configure the settings described in this section.

 #### Package

 Specify the Configuration Manager package that contains the PowerShell script.
 One package can contain multiple PowerShell scripts.

 #### Script name

 Specifies the name of the PowerShell script to run.
 This field is required.

 #### Enter a PowerShell script

 <!-- 3556028 -->
 Directly enter Windows PowerShell code in this step.
 This feature lets you run PowerShell commands during a task sequence without first creating and distributing a package with the script.

 When you add or edit a script, the PowerShell script window provides the following actions:

 - Edit the script directly

 - Open an existing script from file

 - Browse to an existing approved [script](../../apps/deploy-use/create-deploy-scripts.md) in Configuration Manager

-> [!Important]
-> To take advantage of this new Configuration Manager feature, after you update the site, also update clients to the latest version.
-While new functionality appears in the Configuration Manager console when you update the site and console, the complete scenario isn't functional until the client version is also the latest.

 #### Parameters

 Specifies the parameters passed to the PowerShell script.
 These parameters are the same as the PowerShell script parameters on the command line.

 Provide parameters consumed by the script, not for the Windows PowerShell command line.

 The following example contains valid parameters:

 `-MyParameter1 MyValue1 -MyParameter2 MyValue2`

 The following example contains invalid parameters.
 The first two items are Windows PowerShell command-line parameters (**-NoLogo** and **-ExecutionPolicy Unrestricted**).
 The script doesn't consume these parameters.

 `-NoLogo -ExecutionPolicy Unrestricted -File MyScript.ps1 -MyParameter1 MyValue1 -MyParameter2 MyValue2`

 <!-- SCCMDocs-pr issue 3561 -->
-If a parameter value includes a special character, use single quotation marks (`'`) around the value.
+If a parameter value includes a special character or a space, use single quotation marks (`'`) around the value.
 Using double quotation marks (`"`) may cause the task sequence step to incorrectly process the parameter.

 For example: `-Arg1 '%TSVar1%' -Arg2 '%TSVar2%'`